 'No. Unless I've done something terrible without my knowledge?'

 'Ok, so you've never done anything bad.
-What about boyfriends?
-Could he be some creep that you dumped ages ago?'
+What about boyfriends, girlfriends?
+Could she be some creep that you dumped ages ago?
+Or some assassin that an ex-boyfriend could have set on you?'
 I start laughing really hard.
 So hard, in fact, that I start crying.